lukefleed/website/src/data/blog/memory-pt1.md

 ## Table of contents

+This is the first article in a $n$-part series exploring how C, C++, and Rust manage memory at a low level.
+We begin where the hardware does: with bytes.
+From there, we build up to objects, storage duration, lifetime, and aliasing, the vocabulary required to understand ownership.

 ## Memory Is Just Bytes

 A 64-bit processor sees memory as a flat array of $2^{64}$ addressable bytes.
 It does not know what a `struct` is.
 It does not know what an `int` is.
 When we execute `mov rax, [rbx]`, the CPU fetches 8 bytes starting at the address in `rbx`, shoves them into `rax`, and moves on.
 The semantic meaning of those bytes, whether they represent a pointer, a floating-point number, or part of a UTF-8 string, exists only in our source code and the instructions we generate.

 The machinery we build atop this substrate, effective types in C, object lifetime in C++, validity invariants in Rust, exists to help compilers reason about what the hardware cannot see.
 These abstractions enable optimization: if the compiler knows two pointers cannot alias, it keeps values in registers instead of reloading from memory.
 If it knows a reference is never null, it elides null checks.
 If it knows an object's lifetime has ended, it reuses the storage.

-This is the first article in a $n$-part series exploring how C, C++, and Rust manage memory at a low level.
-We begin where the hardware does: with bytes.
-From there, we build up to objects, storage duration, lifetime, and aliasing—the vocabulary required to understand ownership.

 ### Virtual Address Space